bitovi/github-actions-deploy-docker-to-ec2/README.md

-# Node App to AWS VM
+# Docker to AWS VM

 GitHub action to deploy any Docker-based app to an AWS VM (EC2) using Docker and Docker Compose.